Get answers to your questions about the application and selection process.

 - a video-based interview which will be completed remotely, meaning candidates do not need to attend an interview at Parramatta State Office or regional centres.

-The cognitive assessment will require you to answer questions to assess your literacy, numeracy and problem-solving capabilities.
+The cognitive assessments will require you to answer questions to assess your literacy, numeracy and problem-solving capabilities.

 The emotional intelligence assessment will require you to answer questions related to resilience, conscientiousness and proactivity to help identify how you engage, relate and communicate with others.